Skip to Content

 These new DVC will no doubt get a price increase, which will make them much less desirable for people visiting Disney World on a budget.

-So far we don’t have an exact date for when this new DVC property will open.
-All they have said is The Cabins at Disney’s Fort Wilderness Resort – A Vacation Club Resort will open at Walt Disney World sometime in 2024.
+Thankfully, we now have an exact date for when this new DVC property will open.
+Disney has recently announced that The Cabins at Disney’s Fort Wilderness Resort – A Vacation Club Resort will open at Walt Disney World on July 1, 2024.

 Reflections: A Disney Lakeside Lodge concept art